JasonPham808/Database---Miniproject-/README.md

 ## Entity Relationship Diagram for the company AAIM
 <img width="871" height="405" alt="image" src="https://github.com/user-attachments/assets/9c42f573-b471-4eff-8f07-8634072dd955" />

-The Entity-Relationship Diagram (ERD) for AAMI incorporates a CUSTOMER_CLAIM associative entity to resolve the many-to-many relationship between Customer and Claim, converting it into two one-to-many relationships.
+**The Entity-Relationship Diagram (ERD)** for AAMI incorporates a CUSTOMER_CLAIM associative entity to resolve the many-to-many relationship between Customer and Claim, converting it into two one-to-many relationships.
 This supports realistic insurance scenarios, such as joint claims and multiple insured parties, where each claim involves one or more customers, and each customer may have multiple claims.
-Key relationships include:
+**Key relationships include**:
 - Customer → CoveredItem (1:N): One customer insures multiple assets; each item has single ownership
 - CoveredItem → Claim (1:N): Multiple claims possible per asset over time
 - Claim → Discount (N:1, optional): Efficient discount sharing reduces redundancy